Non-Current Assets

 What does finite-lived intangible assets - expected amortization expense (year one) mean?

-The expected non-cash expense for amortizing intangible assets over the next twelve months.
+The expected accounting expense for intangible assets in the next year.